 4. Can I file a lawsuit for a crosswalk collision?

-Pedestrians injured by a driver who failed to yield at a crosswalk may be able to sue the driver (“defendant”) various claims, including
+Pedestrians injured by a driver who failed to yield at a crosswalk may be able to sue the driver (“defendant”) for various claims, including:

-If the driver was on duty at his/her job at the time, the pedestrian (“plaintiff”) may also be able to sue the driver’s employer under the doctrine of respondeat superior in Nevada.
-If the pedestrian died in the crash, his/her estate and family can bring a wrongful death lawsuit in Nevada.
+If the driver was on duty at their job at the time, the pedestrian (“plaintiff”) may also be able to sue the driver’s employer under the doctrine of respondeat superior.
+If the pedestrian died in the crash, their estate and family can bring a wrongful death lawsuit.

 There is typically a two (2) year statute of limitations in Nevada to bring a personal injury lawsuit following the traffic accident.
 Though there may be exceptions depending on the situation.10